-A. Fair Value Measurements (i) Category wise classification of Financial Instruments a) The carrying values and fair values of financial instruments by categories as at 31st March 2020 are as follows:
+A. Fair Value Measurements (i) Category wise classification of Financial Instruments

 Financial assets and financial liabilities are measured at fair value in these financial statement and are grouped into three levels of a fair value hierarchy.
-The three Levels are defined based on the observability of significant inputs to the measurement, as follows: Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities
+The three Levels are defined based on the observability of significant inputs to the measurement, as follows: